YoussefCYTECH/TP_SUTOM/README.md

 - A player can win only once per day, then it is locked for him
 - Motus game : A misplaced character is displayed in orange only the number of times it appears in the word, not more
 - Leaderboard page ordered by the highest score
+- The player can only enter an existing word (IN PROGRESS)

 - Going to the login or register page while being connected redirects to the main game
 - Going to the game or score page while being unauthentified redirects to the login page